akshat-rastogi/spark-basics/README.md

 # spark-practice
-The sample practice exercises for spark using python
+The practice exercises for spark using python
+Jupyter Notebooks are being used for this exercise and includes how to use basic spark dataframes with spark sql.